Square waves, or non-elephant biology

 Alternatively, a more straightforward notation is:

-You can also approach this the other way round.
+You can also observe this the other way round.
 The fast Fourier transform (FFT) is an important mathematical tool that deconstructs complex signals into a spectral view of sine wave frequencies.
 Using an oscilloscope to apply FFT to a real-world 1 MHz square wave yields the following plot:

 The vertical scale of the spectrum plot is logarithmic; the gradations are 6 dB apart, which is a needlessly complicated way for electrical engineers to say that each line corresponds to a 2× change in signal amplitude.
 You can clearly see that the fundamental frequency is followed by a series of peaks at odd harmonics (3×, 5×, 7×, etc).
 The second peak has an amplitude of about 1/3rd of the fundamental frequency (a difference of 9.6 dB); the third one is about 1/5th; and so forth.
 The sixth spike at 11 MHz has an amplitude of just about 9% of the first one (-20.8 dB).